 My Heart.
 My Christian faith in the tradition of the Anglican Communion and my belief that the human being is a spiritual being with a need for gentle parenting and a healing education that reflects the human being’s journey of unfolding development throughout the entire lifetime.
 All human beings need spiritual nourishment and a development of the head, heart and hands in balance throughout the lifetime.

 My Hands and Will.
 My work and experience as a pediatric physical therapist, board certified lactation consultant, Sunday School teacher, parent group leader, homeschool group leader and my own experiences as a wife and mother of three children provides a rich platform for raising healthy children into adulthood.
 I have seen what works well and what doesn’t across a wide span of children in varying circumstances.

 My Head.
-The pedagogy of childhood development found in the primary and secondary literature associated with Waldorf Education and also through such developmental portals as The Gesell Institute and literature regarding the development of normal movement.
+The pedagogy of childhood development found in the primary and secondary literature associated with Waldorf Education and also through such developmental portals as The Gesell Institute and literature regarding the development of normal movement and normal attachment for children to their families.
 I freely adapt Waldorf Education to my Christian home.

 The World In Which We Live.
 An acknowledgement that in this time and place, simplicity in the home and in our lives and movement in and connection to the beautiful natural world that our Creator has made is more important than ever for the health of our children.